AequoreaVictoria/opma.ts/README.md

 ## Compiling
 You will need the [Zig][17] compiler installed.

-This has not been tested outside of Linux yet!
+This has been tested to work on Linux and Windows.
+Mac support forthcoming.

 ``` Shell
 $ zig build -Drelease-fast=true